gforge/subscription_example/Readme.md

-# An ApolloServer example
+# An ApolloServer subscription example with passport

-The simplest possible example to run a ApolloServer with subscriptions with authorization.
+A simple example to run a ApolloServer with subscriptions and authorization.
+The logic in this example contains:

+- login functionality using `graphql-passport`
+- message publication using subscriptions
+- filtering subscriptions
+- checking subscriptions for valid credentials

+## Direct run

+For running in any NodeJS environment you have two options:

+- `npm run start` - runs `ts-node` and starts the application
+- `npm run dev` - runs `ts-node-dev` and allows you to do changes in the application with automated respawns

 ## Docker